foxamanda2/BlackJack/README.md

 III.
 If if is busted mark as busted
 III.
 Save value of final cards

-I. Compare final player value and computer value.
+I. Create two new variables and compare the values.
 II If player value is greater than computer value player has won II.
 If computer value is greater than player than computer has won II.
 If player is busted computer wins